django/asgiref/specs/lifespan.rst

 Version History
 ===============

+* 3.0 (2019-08-11): Allow applications to send ``lifespan.shutdown``
+  messages to a server to initiate shutdown of the server.
 * 2.0 (2019-03-04): Added startup.failed and shutdown.failed,
   clarified exception handling during startup phase.
 * 1.0 (2018-09-06): Updated ASGI spec with a lifespan protocol.